-Why Breakfast is Your Most Important Meal and What Most People Get Wrong

->

-> What About Fasting?
+What About Fasting?

-> Yes, I believe in fasting and pushing breakfast until noon or even at 1 pm some days.
-After a late-night out with too much booze and treats, it can help mitigate hormonal responses, but not every day.
+Yes, I believe in fasting and if you prefer to push breakfast until noon or even at 1 pm some days, so be it.
+I am not here to judge you or force you into something that doesn't work for you!
 Many people who save the majority of their calories for the afternoon/evening not only overeat but also have impaired digestion.
 Reverse fasting is my preferred type of fasting.
 This type of fast means you start your fast earlier in the day.
 Think of an earlier dinner around 6/6:30 pm and breaking the fast around 9/10 am.